Tokyo in June: Best Things to Do

 Here are the best highlights of Odaiba!

 June could be a gloomy month since there are quite a few rainy days.
 However, there are various kinds of indoor activities in Tokyo which are perfect getaways during rainy the season!
 Museums, amusement parks, shopping malls and unique cafes, Tokyo will surely entertain you without sunshine!
-Here are some of the hottest indoor spots in Tokyo this summer!
+Here are some of the hottest indoor spots in Tokyo in June!

 More indoor activities: